-Issue No. 3 - The applicant is entitled to reinstatement as special budli with back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till his reinstatement.
+Issue No. 3 - The applicant is entitled to the relief of back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till he attained the age of retirement in 2019.

 All the issues stand disposed of accordingly.
 Hence, it is,